 - a unique blend of striking scenic beauty, endless outdoor recreational opportunities and celebrated heritage.

-Not only do they have to grapple with just what water they want to hit on any given day, they also have to decide what species to target.
+With more than 600 miles of shoreline, 70 islands, and 120 miles of trolling possibilities, anglers visiting the Lake Champlain Region have some tough decisions to make.
+Not only do they have to grapple with which section of water they want to hit, they also have to decide which species to target.